-A candidate once registered in the NCFM program, can take as many modules and number of attempts as desired by paying the Enrollment Fees for every attempt.
+Once registered in the NCFM program, a candidate can take as many modules and several attempts as desired by paying the Enrollment Fees for every attempt.

 Why pursue NCFM?

-NCFM is considered as a minimum benchmark course for individuals who are serious in pursuing their career in the financial industry.
-Employers ensure that the candidates who apply for jobs relevant to them have at least passed out the NCFM program, as it provides basic knowledge and understanding of the financial markets.
-The NCFM is an extremely easy exam to crack as well as cost effective and achieving it only adds to your merit in the resume.
-The certificate also depicts the candidate’s keenness to lap information and knowledge related to their field despite not finding any high favor with the employers unlike the reputed certificate programs like CFA® and FRM.
+NCFM is considered a minimum benchmark course for serious individuals in pursuing their career in the financial industry.
+Employers ensure that the candidates who apply for jobs relevant to them have at least passed out the NCFM program.
+It provides basic knowledge and understanding of the financial markets.
+The NCFM is a straightforward exam to crack and cost-effective and achieving it only adds to your merit in the resume.
+The certificate also depicts the candidate’s keenness to lap information and knowledge related to their field despite not finding any high favour with the employers, unlike the reputed certificate programs like CFA® and FRM.

 Why pursue the CFA designation?

 The differentiating benefits of earning the CFA® designation include: